mrivasperez/divergent/README.md

 ## Why?

-One of my core beliefs is that cryptocurrencies and the blockchain are the future of government, finance, creativity, and IT.
-The transformation is happening now, but it is leaving too many people behind.
+One of my core beliefs is that cryptocurrencies and the blockchain are the future of government, finance, art, culture, and IT.

+The transformation is happening now, but it is leaving too many behind.

-The biggest barriers to entry is simple: it is too difficult of a process to understand.
+The biggest barrier to entry is simple: it is too difficult to understand.
 Mining, wallets, transactions, and cryptography don't make sense unless you waste time researching.

 To overcome this barrier, I've created my own open source cryptocurrency/blockchain in JavaScript (I don't expect it to have any monetary value).
-I call it Divergent Technology and will be using it to create an open source platform to interact with a blockchain and cryptocurrency and more easily understand the technologies behind it without paying a dime.
+I call it Divergent Technology and will be using it to create an open source platform to interact with a blockchain and cryptocurrency to more easily understand the technology without paying a dime.

-The end goal is to help as many people understand cryptocurrencies/the blockchain and how it operates, so they can confidently participate in the rapidly growing divergent society of the future.
+The end goal is to help as many people understand cryptocurrencies and the blockchain, so they can confidently participate in the growing, divergent society of the future.

-You are welcome to contribute, provide feedback, fork, and modify it to make it your own.

 ## Status